Nemo64/dbal-rds-data/README.md

-- The data api makes it possible to use a database in an aws hosting environment without the need for VPC's which are not that easy to set up, might cost money if you need internet access and slow down lambda function starts if you use the awesome [bref] project.
+- The data api makes it possible to use a database in an aws hosting environment without the need for VPC's which are not that easy to set up, might cost money if you need internet access and slow down lambda function starts (which is possible using [bref]).
 - Your application does not need the database password in plain text.
   You just need access to the aws api which can be managed a lot better.
-  (there are other ways to achive the same but still, it is really easy with the data api)
+  (there are other ways to achieve the same but still, it is really easy with the data api)
 - There might be a performance benefit due to not needing to establish a direct database connection and automatic pool management (which is unheard of in the php world)